solangegueiros/rsk-tutorials/en/truffle-boxes/rsk-starter-box.md

 ![getBalance](../../images/rsk-starter-box/image-15.png)

 Great!
-Now I have 50000000000000000, which means that I have 0.05 tR-BTC with 18 decimal place of precision.
+Now I have 50000000000000000, which means that I have 0.05 tRBTC with 18 decimal place of precision.

 ## Exit Truffle console